-Visit the Centre for Career Action website for more resources and actions you can take to develop your skillset and be future ready.
+Visit the Centre for Career Development website for more resources and actions you can take to develop your skillset and be future ready.
 You’ll find opportunities for action, including the chance to:

 - Develop your competencies.
 Begin recording and reflecting on competency development, set goals and get access to the FRTF Resource Hub to learn about on-campus opportunities for competency development.

-- Enroll in the Digital Skills Fundamentals course.
-Learn the skills most needed in business today and tomorrow through mini-courses that will introduce you to the fundamental concepts of website development, digital and video marketing, and problem analysis.
+- Enroll in the Digital Skills Fundamentals micro-courses.
+Learn the skills most needed in business today and tomorrow through micro-courses that will introduce you to the fundamental concepts of website development, digital and video marketing, and problem analysis.

 - Identify and articulate your skills.
 Enroll into the Skills Identification and Articulation Workshop to learn how to identify the skills you are developing in an outside of the classroom and develop strategies for expressing these skills to target audiences, such as potential employers.